 After relaxing lockdown restrictions and reopening the economy, India, the second most populated country in the world with more than 1.3 billion people, now has a surge in COVID-19 infections.
+As a result, India’s coronavirus cases and death rates continue to rise dramatically.

 Experts initially applauded the Indian government in March when it took dramatic steps to control COVID-19 and put the entire nation under lockdown.
 At the time, The New York Times called it “the biggest and most severe action undertaken anywhere to stop the spread of the coronavirus.”